matzpersson/raspberry-gpio-sockets/README.md

 # Usage
 Launch with: python simulated.py.
 As the name suggests, the python script has a little simulator that pulls and drops input states.
 Once the script is running, it will start a logger which will enable you to monitor states of pin, when clients connects and when services start.

+Launch client app in Xcode https://github.com/matzpersson/raspberry-swift-gpio-remote.git.

+Alternatively, build your own client script to control the Raspberry over the Python sockets.

 #Copyright
 Copyright 2016 Headstation. (http://headstation.com) All rights reserved.
 It is free software and may be redistributed under the terms specified in the LICENSE file (Apache License 2.0).